JenniferT9462/Cat-App/README.md

 ### Current Roadblocks/Errors

-- Errors with the api/trivia route - 500 error & hydration error, works on postman, It fetches the questions, answers and renders.
+- Errors with the api/trivia route - 500 error & hydration error, works on postman, It still fetches the questions, answers and renders after a few tries.
+So, I still get a 500 error before I eventually get a 200 code.

 - Errors with the api/cats route - Specifically the image.